In the last several months, I’ve not been keeping up with my health and lifestyle regime as well as I should.

 This was a real wake-up call.
 If you are someone who has a vague idea that your migraines have gotten worse in severity or frequency, you’re especially in danger of being like me, venturing dangerously close to chronic migraine/intractable migraine land without knowing it.
 Even if the results are frightening, it is always better to know what’s happening with your body so you can take care of yourself.

-So get yourself a journal or, if you are more inclined to use a computer-based program, check out the migraine journal here.
+So get yourself a journal or use a computer-based program, check out the migraine journal here.
 Keep track of when your migraines show up, how severe they are in terms of pain and other effects, when they go away, what you eat, when you sleep, and all the other ideas mentioned here.

 Now when I go see my doctor next week I will be armed with some information that will help us both take a more proactive role in getting back in control of my life.